fairvotereform/rcv_cruncher/README.md

 this directory after the program runs successfully or unsuccessfully just to see where it puts things, etc.

-TODO: document how to run the script without auto-download (e.g. by specifying the path to a directory containing the two data files).

 Config File
 -----------